 Its use can lead to softening of stools or stomach problems, that are minor when taken in combination with food.

 Never take it in case of pregnancy, liver problems or possible tumor formations.

-More information on blue fish and omega 3 benefits in the listing
+More information on oily fish and omega 3 benefits in the listing